How Can We Help?

 Texas & The Nation (Seasonally Adjusted Rates) Comparison

-The Texas seasonally adjusted unemployment rate was unchanged in September at 4.1 percent, down slightly from the rate of 4.2 percent in September 2024.
+The Texas seasonally adjusted unemployment rate was 4.2 percent in November, on par with the rate of 4.2 percent seen in November 2024.

 Labor Force Summary